hesco/hesco-weave/README.md

     include weave::firewall::docker

-## Use weave::firewall::weave
+### Use weave::firewall::weave

-Similarly, the weave command line script which comes packaged with the weave SDN router also creates a handful of firewall rules added to the \*nat table, including its own WEAVE chain.
+Similarly, the weave command line script which comes packaged with the weave SDN router (in a docker container) also creates a handful of firewall rules added to the \*nat table, including its own WEAVE chain.
 Inclusion of this class is intended to replicate those rules purged when weave::manage_firewall is enabled.
-In your docker/weave profile, you should also add this line:
+In your docker/weave profile, you should also add this class like so:

     include weave::firewall::weave

-## Use weave::firewall::dnat_published_port
+### Use weave::firewall::dnat_published_port

 When you run a docker container with a published port (the -p switch to the `docker run` command, perhaps with EXPOSE in your Dockerfile), docker will add a pair of rules to your